 Important Notice: New Electoral Systems for the Senate and the Chamber of Deputies

-In December 2005, Italy adopted new proportional representation electoral systems for elections to the Senate and the Chamber of Deputies.
-This page describes the system previously used for elections to the Chamber of Deputies.
+In December 2005, Italy adopted bonus-adjusted proportional representation electoral systems for elections to the Senate and the Chamber of Deputies; in turn, these were replaced by new, mixed electoral systems introduced in October 2017.
+This page describes the system used for the 1994, 1996 and 2001 elections to the Chamber of Deputies.

-An overview of the new Chamber electoral system is presented here.
+An overview of the Chamber electoral system introduced in 2005 is presented here.

 The Italian Chamber of Deputies is composed of 630 members.
 A total of 475 seats are filled in single-member constituencies or colleges (collegi); the remaining 155 seats are distributed by proportional representation (PR).
 Beginning with the next parliamentary election, due in 2006, Italian citizens residing abroad will elect twelve deputies, and the number of proportional mandates will decrease to 143.
 Chamber seats are apportioned among twenty-seven electoral districts (circoscrizioni elettorali) according to their population.
 Generally speaking, these districts follow regional boundaries; however, some of the larger regions are split in two districts (Piemonte, Veneto, Lazio, Campania, Sicilia) or three (Lombardia).
 Approximately three-quarters of the deputies in each district are elected in single-member colleges; PR is used to choose the remaining one-quarter, except in Valle d'Aosta, which elects one deputy in a single-member constituency.